Create Credentials

 Tips for naming, testing & organizing

-Section titled “Tips for naming, testing & organizing”- Use names that clearly describe what the credential is for: service + account + purpose.
+Section titled “Tips for naming, testing & organizing”- Use names that make sense later: service + account + purpose.

 Using credentials in nodes

-Section titled “Using credentials in nodes”When you add or edit a node (for example an HTTP Request, Google Sheets, or Email node), you’ll often see a Credential field:
+Section titled “Using credentials in nodes”When you add or edit a node (for example: HTTP Request, Google Sheets, Email), you’ll often see a Credential field:

 - Open the node’s configuration.